 Physical attacks or tough situations

-What if she:
+What if your partner:

 - Walks away